Eureka Centre Ballarat

 The story of the Eureka rebellion is at once a profound and compelling Australian and global story.
 It is a touchpoint in Australia’s history, designated as a place in time where the foundations of Australian democracy were laid.
 Eureka is seen as the embodiment of hope and struggle in the face of adversity and has become a beacon for equality, unity and the right to a fair go, which now lies at the heart of the Australian spirit and identity.
 Eureka’s broad appeal to different sets of values, aspirations and ideals has ensured it continues to endure and resonate even after several generations.

 Eureka’s deep resonance in the Australian imagination underpins the 2030 Vision.
 The 2030 Vision imagines a successful and financially sustainable future for the Eureka Centre as a leading national cultural institution and much-loved visitor attraction.
 It provides an aspirational pathway for the Eureka Centre that is focused and ambitious, while remaining practical and realistic.
-The Eureka Centre 2030 Vision will inform strategic and business planning over the coming decade.
+Eureka Centre's 2030 Vision will inform strategic and business planning over the coming decade.
 Developed collaboratively and informed by the diverse expertise of the Eureka Centre Community Advisory Committee members, the 2030 Vision is an overarching, guiding document focused on establishing the Eureka Centre as a viable museum, visitor attraction and hub for community activities.

-Eureka Centre Ballarat is the custodian of the Eureka legacy and is located at the National Heritage-listed Eureka Stockade Memorial Park – the purported site of the Eureka Stockade.
+Eureka Centre is the custodian of the Eureka legacy and is located at the National Heritage-listed Eureka Stockade Memorial Park – the purported site of the Eureka Stockade.
 Given the strong community interest in the Eureka story and site, an Interpretation Plan has been developed in response to community consultation.
 The plan will ensure that the Eureka Stockade’s heritage values are protected and its story is interpreted for a range of diverse audiences into the future.